City Slicker Farms

 Second Harvest Food Bank Santa Cruz County

-Our mission is to end hunger through healthy food, education and leadership.
+Our mission is inspire and support Santa Cruz County to provide nourishment for all community members .
 Our vision is for a Santa Cruz County where no one has their life's opportunities limited because of hunger or malnutrition.
-We partner with nearly 100 of Santa Cruz County's best non profits providing them access to the food they need for their client population, in addition we have nearly 60 of our own nutrition education and distribution sites throughout Santa Cruz County.
+We partner with over 80 of Santa Cruz County's best non profits providing them access to the food they need for their client population, in addition we have nearly 60 of our own nutrition education and distribution sites throughout Santa Cruz County.

 Second Harvest of Silicon Valley